wp-plugins/2046s-widget-loops/readme.txt

 == Upgrade Notice ==

+= 0.242 =

+ * The scafolding changed a bit.
+If you haven't use it (I mean custom class), nothing is changing for you.
+If you do.
+You have to rethink the design a bit.
+The reson why I changed it is that the native widget div broke the Bootsrap logic.
+I'm sorry for that.

 = 0.241 =
  * as of the new options for image linking, the internal values changed.
 If your image setup stop to work (I bet it will), just reset image settings.